mwbowers/mwbowers.github.io/reference/datagate/datagate-data-link/prog-parm.md

 ---
 title: ProgParm class
-description: Represents a parameter in a program call in a DataLink connection.
+description: "Represents a parameter in a program call in a DataLink connection. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Represents a parameter in a program call in a DataLink connection.